microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbrandingproperties-get.md

 | Accept-Language  | Localization to get.
 Optional.  |

 >[!NOTE]
->Accept-Language | Localization to get is still required for Microsoft Graph Explorer.
+>Accept-Language request header is required for Microsoft Graph Explorer only.

 ## Request body